MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_CommonParameters.md

   risk of the cmdlet.

 For example, the following command uses the Confirm parameter with a Remove-Item command.
-Before removing the item, Windows PowerShell lists the operations it would perform and the items that would be affected, and asks for approval.
+Before removing the item, PowerShell lists the operations it would perform and the items that would be affected, and asks for approval.